 Annuity arbitrage involves the purchase of a Single Premium Immediate Annuity (SPIA) and a Life Insurance policy at the same time.
-The structure of the annuity can be single life or joint with a spouse, with the life insurance policy being taken out on typically the husband.
+The structure of the annuity can be single-life or joint with a spouse.
 It’s important to structure both the annuity and the life insurance policy for maximum benefits, so it’s important to fully understand each.

-What Is a SPIA, or Single Premium Immediate Annuity?
+What Is a Single Premium Immediate Annuity (SPIA)?

-The oldest form of an income annuity is still the best and provides the highest contractual payout of any annuity type.
+The oldest form of an income annuity provides the highest contractual payout of any annuity type.
 SPIAs are a pure transfer of risk pension plans that can be structured for a guaranteed lifetime income stream, income for a specific period, or a combination of both.

-I recommend setting up the annuity with your spouse (aka joint annuitant) so that the guaranteed income covers both lives.
+By setting up the annuity with your spouse (aka joint annuitant), the guaranteed income covers both lives.
 The highest contractual payout would be structured as “Joint Life Only.”
 If you want to make sure that 100% of the initial principal will go to someone in your family when both husband and wife die, then the highest contractual structure would be “Life with Installment Refund” or “Life with Cash Refund.”

-Single Premium Immediate Annuities have no fees, and COLA (Cost of Living Adjustment) annual increases can be contractually guaranteed at the time of application.
+Single-Premium Immediate Annuities have no fees, and Cost of Living Adjustment (COLA) annual increases can be contractually guaranteed at the time of application.
 SPIA income can begin as soon as 30 days from the time the policy is issued, but you can also defer for up to a year as well.

 - A Single Premium Immediate Annuity (SPIA) is purchased in a joint life structure so that a lifetime income stream is guaranteed for both lives.

-- A life insurance policy (preferably term life) is purchased on one of the spouses, typically the husband, as statistically they usually die first.
+- A life insurance policy (preferably term life) is purchased for one of the spouses.
 The death benefit amount can be determined at the time of application, along with the monthly or annual premium needed.

 - The SPIA premium amount needed is calculated so that the income stream from the annuity covers the life insurance premium for as long as the insured spouse lives.

-- Upon the death of the insured spouse, the death benefit from the life insurance policy passes tax-free to the listed beneficiary (typically the wife).
+- Upon the death of the insured spouse, the death benefit from the life insurance policy passes tax-free to the listed beneficiary.